 Good public policy is foundational to a resilient, healthy, and vibrant agricultural system.

-The Midwest Row Crop Collaborative has identified the following priorities its members would like policy makers at both the federal and state levels to consider when making decisions that affect farmers’ ability to productively engage in agronomic and conservation practices.
+The Midwest Row Crop Collaborative has identified the following priorities its members would like policy makers at both the federal and state levels to consider when making decisions that affect farmers’ ability to productively engage in agronomic and climate-smart practices.

 Our policy activities include:

 - Preparing the report Working Lands Lead the Way: Policy Priorities for Regenerative Agriculture (PDF).

 - Developing two memos in advance of the 2023 Farm Bill – Prioritizing public-private partnerships to advance conservation and A business case for partnership and capacity building in agriculture (both PDF).

 - Signing a letter of support from Sustainable Food Lab with recommendations for the 2023 Farm Bill.

 - Submitting a letter of support for the Growing Climate Solutions Act.

 - Providing input to USDA regarding the Executive Order on Tackling the Climate Crisis at Home and Abroad.